Reigns (video game): Legacy

 Nerial released a standalone sequel to Reigns titled Reigns: Her Majesty in December 2017.
 The game sees players take control of a queen consort instead of a king.
 Her Majesty received "generally favorable reviews" according to Metacritic.
 A third installment in the franchise called Reigns: Game of Thrones was launched in October 2018.
 The game is based upon the Game of Thrones television series, and was created as part of a licensing deal between Devolver Digital and HBO.
 It received "generally favorable reviews".
-A fourth installment called Reigns: Beyond was released for Apple Arcade on November 6, 2020, and for Windows and Nintendo Switch on April 17, 2024.
+A fourth installment called Reigns: Beyond was released for Apple Arcade on 6 November 2020, and for Windows and Nintendo Switch on 17 April 2024.
 Beyond centers around a group of aliens in a rock band as they travel the galaxy to look for venues to play at.
 It received "mixed or average reviews".
 A fifth game titled Reigns: Three Kingdoms, was released for Netflix subscribers in November 2022.
 Three Kingdoms was primarily influenced by the Romance of the Three Kingdoms, and includes a combat and multiplayer system.
 It received "mixed or average reviews".
+A sixth entry, Reigns: The Witcher, based on the video game series, was released on 25 February 2026, receiving "generally favorable reviews".